 We will use a mixed-method, quasi-experimental design, informed by realist evaluation principles, with participatory methods at the heart of our work.
-This means that sex workers are centrally involved (as researchers, advisors and through discussion workshops) in designing and carrying out the research.
-Our participatory approaches are guided by the 'DEPTH approach' (www.lshtm.ac.uk/depth), using dialogues with communities and practitioners to co-produce action-oriented research.
-We will pay particular attention to how these interventions work, for whom and in what circumstances, using realist evaluation to measure the extent to which intervention 'mechanisms' interact with 'contexts' to achieve 'outcomes.'
-There are five work packages: (A) community dialogues and mapping, including a rapid evidence review to refine project design and set up; (B) qualitative and quantitative process evaluation; (C) impact evaluation (pre and post cohort study with non-equivalent comparison group); (D) economic evaluation comprising costing of interventions and cost-effectiveness analysis; and (E) second dialogues to inform research into action.
-For the impact evaluation cohort study, which this role will focus upon, we will recruit sex workers newly signing up to National Ugly Mugs over a period of time alongside a comparison sample who are not engaged with NUM recruited via social networks working in Glasgow, Manchester and London.
-We will follow participants up after 6 months; our main outcomes will be an assessment of whether the violence prevention interventions (community alerts/reporting and NUMchecker) reduce experience of violence (sexual, physical or emotional) and improve mental health.
+This means that sex workers are centrally involved (as researchers, advisors, and through discussion workshops) in designing and carrying out the research.
+Our participatory methodology is guided by the 'DEPTH approach' (www.lshtm.ac.uk/depth), which uses dialogues with communities and practitioners to co-produce the research and recommendations.
+We will also be recruiting a group of community co-researchers and advisors with diverse lived experiences of sex work to join the study team and advisory group.

+The project has five work packages: (A) community dialogues and mapping, including a rapid evidence review to refine project design and set-up; (B) qualitative and quantitative process evaluation; (C) impact evaluation (pre and post cohort study with non-equivalent comparison group); (D) economic evaluation comprising costing of interventions and costeffectiveness analysis; and (E) second dialogues to inform research into action (i.e. working together to change policy and practice).
+For the qualitative process evaluation, which this role will focus on, we will carry out in-depth interviews and focus groups with sex workers who are and are not NUM members, working in Glasgow, Manchester and London, as well as with NUM and other service providers.
+We will also conduct ethnographic observations of relevant institutional and public meetings.
+Our main focus will be on the mechanisms through which NUM's community alerts/reporting, NUMchecker and case work interact with wider contexts (e.g. laws, policies, policing, service availability, stigma and discrimination, precarity, peer support networks) to affect sex workers' safety and mental health.
+We will pay particular attention to how these interventions work, for whom and in what circumstances, using realist evaluation to identify how intervention 'mechanisms' interact with 'contexts' to achieve 'outcomes'.
+We will also assess the interventions' acceptability, accessibility, fidelity (the extent to which they are implemented as intended) and equity.
+We will use this to refine the theory of change underpinning the intervention, which will be tested via quantitative methods.
+For the rapid realist review, which this role will also contribute to, we will evaluate existing evidence (qualitative and quantitative literature) to understand what violence prevention and support intervention strategies work for sex workers, how this might differ for example according to gender, sexual and/or racial/ethnic identity, and in what different contexts.

+Page 4 of 12